-The Covid-19 pandemic has adversely impacted, and may continue to impact, our business, including preclinical and clinical trials and regulatory approvals.
+A public health crisis, such as the Covid-19 pandemic may impact our business, including preclinical and clinical trials and regulatory approvals.

-Since the beginning of the Covid-19 pandemic, governments, public institutions, and other organizations in countries and localities where Covid-19 cases have been identified have taken certain preventative or protective measures to combat the transmission of the virus, including the implementation of travel restrictions or bans, closures of non-essential businesses, limitations of public gatherings, other social distancing and shelter-in-place measures, and delays or cancellations of elective surgeries.
-The Covid-19 pandemic poses the risk that the Company, our employees, contractors, suppliers, and other partners may be prevented from conducting business activities for an indefinite period of time due to shutdowns that may be requested or mandated by state and federal governmental authorities.
+In response to a public health crisis, governments, public institutions, and other organizations in countries and localities may take certain preventative or protective measures to combat the transmission of the virus, including the implementation of travel restrictions or bans, closures of non-essential businesses, limitations of public gatherings, other social distancing and shelter-in-place measures, and delays or cancellations of elective surgeries.
+A public health crisis could pose the risk that the Company, our employees, contractors, suppliers, and other partners may be prevented from conducting business activities for an indefinite period of time due to shutdowns that may be requested or mandated by state and federal governmental authorities.